jlevy/macos-shortcuts/CONTRIBUTING.md

 [File PRs](https://github.com/open-guides/og-osx-shortcuts/pulls) with improvements.
 Try to keep them focused, with different issues for different changes.
-If you don't have time or are unsure how to write it, or it's a general suggestion or a question, just [file an issue](https://github.com/open-guides/og-osx-shortcuts/issues) instead.
+If you don't have time or are unsure how to write it, just [file an issue](https://github.com/open-guides/og-osx-shortcuts/issues) instead.
+File issues for general suggestions or questions too!